-YES, and to put it in a simpler term, “Seasoning” an electric smoker is like a practice run of the unit.
-It’s important to season your new electric smoker for the following reasons.
+YES, and to put it in a simpler term, “seasoning” an electric smoker is like a practice run of the unit.
+Keep reading to know some of the important reasons why you should season your new electric smoker.

 1. To remove any residue left behind from the manufacturing process

 Electric smokers are made in factories that are exposed to hazardous chemicals like solvents, industrial oil, paints, cleaners, adhesives, and dirt.
 You wouldn’t want these unpleasant chemicals to come in contact with your food.

 2. To protect and add years to your smoker

 The process of seasoning helps in curing the coating or paint inside your electric smoker.
 Seasoning your smoker will also help prevent rust from forming inside the smoker especially during wet climates.

 You don’t have to worry about seasoning your electric smoker every now and then as this is only done when it is brand new.

 Sure, it may take you a few hours to be done with it, but at least you only have to do it once.